 Each risk uses a separate set of controls to minimize or eliminate the exposure and reduce management’s concern that the financial value as reported is incorrect.
 This article explains the standard set of controls for each risk group.

 Historically fixed assets were considered low risk for any type of financial defalcation (incorrect financial value, theft, misappropriation or unrecorded damage).
 This is mostly due to the difficulty in stealing an asset as most fixed assets have a title to them.
 Or another way of stating this: how can you steal the building?
 Furthermore, fixed assets are ranked in groups on the balance sheet and the most valuable is the land and building.
 So the bulk of the financial value resides in an asset that is pretty much immovable.
 After the real estate based assets are your production equipment such as specialized manufacturing equipment or large pieces of heavy equipment.
 Again, title exists making it impossible for the person stealing the asset to sell the asset.
-In addition, heavy equipment is highly specialized and therefore a limited if any market is nonexistent.
+In addition, heavy equipment is highly specialized and therefore a limited if any market exists.
 For example, who is going to steal a 90’ long extruder specifically designed to create disposable cups?

 Next in line are the pieces of equipment that are more likely to be stolen or misappropriated and this includes vehicles, trailers and tools.
 These types of fixed assets require more physical control to ensure proper use.
 For most small business, the final group of assets is the more common value found on the balance sheet – office equipment.
 This is mostly technology based equipment specifically computers and laptops.
 These fixed assets are the easiest to steal or misappropriate and therefore more scrutiny over them should be exercised by the management team.